BANKEX/PlasmaETHexchange/README.md

 2. Deposit -> Do few transactions -> Start UTXO withdraw -> Express withdraw / Normal withdraw
 3. Prove double spending on Plasma chain
 4. Prove spending the same output on Plasma and successfully withdrawing it
-5. Prove funding without deposit event
+5. Prove funding without deposit event or double funding TX of the same deposit

 Required challenges:
-1. Proof of double funding TX
-2. Proof of incorrect TX: signature doesn't correspond to spent UTXOs, or amount is invalid.
+1. Proof of incorrect TX: signature doesn't correspond to spent UTXOs, or amount is invalid.
 Special check for trying to spend auxilary transaction output of funding transaction.

 ## What?